310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Midori~ Will you be okay?
-I will work hard in patrol work to make up for the time I left you alone.
+midori~ will you be okay? i will work hard in patrol work to make up for the time i left you alone.
 {% endbubble %}

 {% bubble Midori %}